LoginRadius/engineering-portal/content/concurrency-vs-parallelism/index.md

 You can think of a parallel execution model as multiple chefs individually each preparing a meal.
 These individual chefs may be preparing their dishes in a concurrent manner (like the above) or a sequential one; either way, the result is that rather than producing a single meal, the kitchen has prepared multiple meals over a unit of time.

 Modern browsers allow you to program parallelly by using Web Workers.
-These spawn separate threads to execute JavaScript independently from the main thread.
+These spawn separate threads to execute [JavaScript independently from the main thread](https://www.loginradius.com/blog/async/adding-multi-threading-to-javascript-using-web-workers/).

-### Parallelism is better?
+## Concurrency or Parallelism which one is better?

 So we've established that multiple chefs can get a kitchen to produce multiple dishes in the same amount of time as a single dish from a kitchen with a single chef.
 Modern hardware almost always has multiple threads, so why isn't all code run in parallel?
 If it takes one chef 10 minutes to prepare one stir-fry and five chefs 10 minutes to prepare five stir-fries, can five chefs produce one stir-fry in 2 minutes?
 This is where parallel computation can get difficult.